 Frequently Asked Questions

-The Flesch Kincaid Grade Level is a widely used readability formula which assesses the approximate reading grade level of a text.
+The Flesch Kincaid Grade Level is a widely used readability formula that assesses the approximate reading grade level of a text.

 Now it’s used for a much wider variety of applications.
 If a text has a Flesch Kincaid level of 8, this means the reader needs a grade 8 level of reading or above to understand it.
 Even if they’re an advanced reader, it means the content is less time-consuming to read.